Have you ever thought about what to do if your house floods?

 Contact Your Insurance Company

 Once you are safely out of your home, you need to contact your flood insurance company.
-Advise your insurance company that you have experienced a home flood and start the claim process.
+Inform your insurance company that you have experienced a home flood and initiate the flood claim process.

 Pay attention to their instructions, as taking matters into your own hands can result in the denial of your claim.
 If you are not getting any help from your insurance company, consider contacting a law firm, such as pandit law.